 Dzihan

-Dzihan is an Austrian electronic music producer and DJ known for his intricate, globally-infused soundscapes.
-Hailing from Vienna, he achieved significant international recognition with his 2005 album "Freaks & Icons," which blended electronic production with organic instrumentation to critical and commercial success.
+Dzihan is a pioneering Austrian electronic music producer and DJ known for his intricate fusion of downtempo, trip-hop, and world music elements.
+Hailing from Vienna, he achieved significant international recognition with his critically acclaimed album "Freaks & Icons," which garnered extensive radio play across Europe and solidified his reputation as a studio visionary.

 Early career